 Dr. Ruff stressed that serious bleeding, while an important risk to know about, is fairly rare.

 “The risk of serious bleeding with these medications is incredibly uncommon.
 At least 50% less than what we saw with warfarin,” he said.
 “We have to remind patients that because these drugs work by preventing clotting, it will increase their risk of nuisance bleeding, such as minor bruising or nosebleeds, and that these are not reasons to discontinue the medication.”

 Patients can help manage their bleeding risk by avoiding risky behaviors, such as contact sports and drinking an excess of alcohol.
 They should also avoid drugs like aspirin or ibuprofen, which also increase the risk of bleeding, unless recommended by their healthcare provider.

 In addition to managing bleeding risk, patients need to properly manage their medication to avoid a new blood clot.
-Patients on edoxaban, or any blood thinner, should never stop their medication or change their dosage without talking to their healthcare provider first.
+Patients on edoxaban, or any anticoagulant, should never stop their medication or change their dosage without talking to their healthcare provider first.

 “If you miss even one or two doses of this medication, you’re at risk for forming a clot,” emphasized Dr. Ruff.